History of Gary Player in Timeline

 In 1969, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1969, activists publicly demonstrated against Gary Player's espousal of apartheid, including protesting against Player at the PGA Championship.
+In 1969, activists protested against Gary Player at the PGA Championship due to his espousal of apartheid.

-Gary Player missed the halfway cut at the Open Championship in 1970, resulting in a 3rd round cut.
+Gary Player missed the halfway cut at the 1970 Open Championship.

 In 1970, Gary Player was ranked second in Mark McCormack's world golf rankings.

-In 1971, there were several threats to protest against Gary Player at tournaments though they never came to fruition.
+In 1971 there were several threats to protest against Player at tournaments, they never came to fruition.

 In 1972, Gary Player was ranked second in Mark McCormack's world golf rankings.

-Gary Player held the record for most victories in the World Match Play Championship with five wins, from 1973 until 1991.
+From 1973, Gary Player held the record for most victories in the World Match Play Championship, with five wins.

-In 1973, Gary Player missed the Masters Tournament as he was recovering from surgery, breaking a long streak of appearances.
+In 1973, Gary Player was recovering from surgery.

-In October 1974, during a tournament, Australian activists screamed at Gary Player, "Go home, racist!", as he was lining up a putt on the 72nd hole.
+In October 1974, Australian activists yelled, "Go home, racist!" at Gary Player as he was lining up a putt on the 72nd hole of a tournament.

 In 1974, Gary Player became one of the few golfers to win two major championships in the same season.